 Lithuania joined the Euro Area in January 2015.
 The country was among the hardest hit by the global financial crisis in 2008, the GDP contracted by 14.8 percent in 2009.
 Since 2010, however, Lithuania has been ranked among the fastest growing economies in the European Union.
 On the expenditure side, household consumption is the main component of GDP and accounts for 63 percent of its total use, followed by gross fixed capital formation (19 percent) and government expenditure (17 percent).
 Exports of goods and services account for 81 percent while imports account for 79 percent, adding 2 percent of total GDP.
 On a production side, the wholesale and retail trade, transport, accommodation and food service activities sector is the most important and accounts for around 32 percent to total GDP.
 It follows by industry (23 percent of total GDP); manufacturing (19 percent); public administration, defence, education, human health and social work activities (14 percent); construction (7 percent); real estate activities (6 percent); professional, scientific and technical activities and administrative and support services (6 percent); information and communication (3 percent); agriculture (4 percent); financial and insurance (2 percent); and arts, entertainment and recreation, repair of household goods and other services (2 percent).
 This page provides - Lithuania GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Lithuania GDP Annual Growth Rate - actual data, historical chart and calendar of releases - was last updated on May of 2019.
+Lithuania GDP Annual Growth Rate - actual data, historical chart and calendar of releases - was last updated on July of 2019.